 Nobody is sure.
 Originally it was thought that it might work with the endocannabinoid system.
 The endocannabinoid system is our internally naturally produced cannabinoids.
 One possible way it may function is by helping us utilize our naturally occurring cannabinoids better.
-It's quite possible it has multiple avenues of functioning.
+It's possible it has multiple avenues of functioning.

 Currently, most of the research involves epilepsy.
 There is evidence CBD can reduce seizures in certain types of epilepsy.
 In fact, there's actually a CBD based medication that was FDA approved in 2019.